FlowFX/flowfx.de/pages/resume.md

   thus jumpstarted my career as a Rails developer.
 We now work together at ioki, so everything worked out fine.

+    Proudest achievement: I successfully replaced Jira with GitHub issues for the team's task management.

 - _Jan 2017 - Dec 2017:_ **Software Developer Python at Lexa.mx, Mexico City.**
   After teaching myself the basics of web development using Python in the previous year, I got the opportunity to build the prototype for a SaaS startup from